finbourne/horizon-sdk-java/sdk/docs/LogsApi.md

         // uncomment the below to use an api factory with overrides
         // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
-        // RunsApi apiInstance = apiFactory.build(RunsApi.class);
+        // LogsApi apiInstance = apiFactory.build(LogsApi.class);

-        RunsApi apiInstance = ApiFactoryBuilder.build(fileName).build(RunsApi.class);
+        LogsApi apiInstance = ApiFactoryBuilder.build(fileName).build(LogsApi.class);
         String filter = "filter_example"; // String | Expression to filter the result set.
         List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\".
-        Integer limit = 10; // Integer | When paginating, limit the results to this number.
+        Integer limit = 100; // Integer | When paginating, limit the results to this number.
-        String pageToken = ""; // String | The pagination token to use to continue listing integration runs; this value is returned from   the previous call.
-If a pagination token is provided, the <i>sortBy</i> and <i>filter</i> fields must not have changed since the original request. try {
+        String pageToken = ""; // String | The pagination token to use to continue listing integration logs; this value is returned from   the previous call.
+If a pagination token is provided, the <i>sortBy</i> and <i>filter</i> fields must not have changed since the original request.
+For more information, see https://support.lusid.com/knowledgebase/article/KA-01915. try {
             // uncomment the below to set overrides at the request level
-            // IntegrationRunResponse result = apiInstance.getRunResults(filter, sortBy, limit, pageToken).execute(opts);
+            // IIntegrationLogResponse result = apiInstance.getIntegrationLogResults(filter, sortBy, limit, pageToken).execute(opts);

-            IntegrationRunResponse result = apiInstance.getRunResults(filter, sortBy, limit, pageToken).execute();
+            IIntegrationLogResponse result = apiInstance.getIntegrationLogResults(filter, sortBy, limit, pageToken).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {
-            System.err.println("Exception when calling RunsApi#getRunResults");
+            System.err.println("Exception when calling LogsApi#getIntegrationLogResults");
             System.err.println("Status code: " + e.getCode());
             System.err.println("Reason: " + e.getResponseBody());
             e.printStackTrace();